qub3s/nlp_2025_NiceLovablePeople/README.md

 This triplet of features allows the model to learn a better representation of the relationship between the sentences.
 It gives the model a more explicit signal about the magnitude of the differences between the two sentence vectors, which is a powerful indicator of their semantic similarity.
-This approach should lead to a **more robust and accurate model** for paraphrase detection.
+This approach should lead to a better and more accurate model for paraphrase detection.